 From the more granular four-digit Harmonized Tariff System code level, monumental or building stone represent Palestine’s most valuable exported product followed by ethylene polymers, virgin olive oil, tobacco cigarettes and fresh or chilled cucumbers.

-Palestine’s top 10 exports approached two-thirds (64.9%) of the overall value of its global shipments in 2019.
+Palestine’s top 10 exports generated 91.1% of the overall value of overall Palestinian global shipments in 2021.

 The following types of Palestinian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.